In city X, there

 }

-Count the number of components c where the fire station should
+Count the number of components c where a fire

 c = 0;